odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 TaxpayerType
 ************
-In Chile the document type associated with customers and vendors transactions is defined based on the Taxpayer Type, this field should be defined in the partner form, when creating a customer is important you make sure this value is set:
+In Chile, the document type associated with customers and vendors transactions is defined based on the Taxpayer Type.
+This field should be defined in the partner form, when creating a customer is important you make sure this value is set:

 .. image:: media/Chile07.png